mantidproject/mantidimaging/docs/user_guide/gui/loading_saving.rst

 As in the case of loading a dataset, there is also the option to load a subset of the projection data either by manually setting an increment or by clicking on the "Preview" button.
 The "All" button can be used to change the increment so that the entire projection data is loaded.
+There are also options for setting pixel size and pixel bit depth.

 From here, you can press OK to load the file as a dataset.
 The name given to the images will be taken from the :code:`title` field in the NeXus file if one is found, otherwise the images are given the name "NeXus Data."